 It must be understood that the Student Code of Conduct and other Elizabethtown College policies apply to network usage and electronic postings.
 While the College does not as a matter of practice monitor posts for content, the College will investigate and take appropriate action if College officials learn of questionable content (e.g., depictions of illegal alcohol consumption, hazing, property damage, acts of violence, defamation of character, etc.).
 That is, students will be held responsible for the content and character of electronic postings in the public domain (e.g., Facebook, Twitter, etc.).
 If questionable material is brought to the attention of a college official, then an investigation will follow to determine appropriate interventions, if any.
 If the investigation so warrants, a student may be charged under the Student Code of Conduct and proceed to a Formal Resolution.
 Appropriate sanctions will be imposed if a student(s) is found in violation of the Student Code of Conduct.
 The College may be required to report results of its investigation to third parties, such as the Borough or State Police.

-In some cases an electronic posting may give rise to concerns about the safety and well-being of a student and/or the campus community (e.g. depictions of self-injury, suicidal ideation, acute depressive state, etc.).
-These situations may be referred to the Campus Wellness Network or the Dean of Students’ Office.
+In some cases an electronic posting may give rise to concerns about the safety and well-being of a student or the campus community (e.g. depictions of self-injury, suicidal ideation, acute depressive state, etc.).
+These situations may be referred to the Campus Wellness Network or the VP for Student Life.